Self-Supervised Generative-Contrastive Learning of Multi-Modal Euclidean Input for 3D Shape Latent Representations: A Dynamic Switching Approach: Introduction

-The main contributions of this paper are as follows: \begin{itemize}[itemsep=0pt,topsep=1pt,left=0pt] \item We propose a novel generative-contrastive learning pipeline for 3D volumetric shapes, which makes the joint training of encoders for multi-modal input data possible. \item With the switching scheme does the work of stopping gradient on random branch, model collapse is avoided.
-End-to-end training is also possible without the requirements of special pre-training. \item Better experimental results are achieved on both 3D shape reconstruction and classification tasks with our proposed model, compared to the results from the models which learn only on single-modal data. \item Using the voxel encoder as a self-supervised pre-trained feature extractor, we outperform 3D-GAN on the ModelNet40 classification task with a much shorter latent vector representations (128, compared to ca. 2.5 million dimensions in 3D-GAN). \item The voxel encoder pre-trained on one single category still performs surprisingly well as a feature extractor on the full dataset with other categories during the testing. \end{itemize}
+The main contributions of this paper are as follows: \begin{itemize}[itemsep=0pt,topsep=1pt,left=0pt] \item We propose a novel generative-contrastive learning pipeline for 3D volumetric shapes, which makes the joint training of encoders for multi-modal input data possible. \item With the switching approach doing the work of stopping gradient on random branch, model collapse is avoided.
+End-to-end training is also possible without the requirements of special pre-training. \item Using the voxel encoder as a self-supervised pre-trained feature extractor, we outperform 3D-GAN on the ModelNet40 classification task with much shorter latent vector representations (128, compared to ca. 2.5 million dimensions in 3D-GAN). \item The voxel encoder pre-trained on one single category still performs surprisingly well as a feature extractor on the full dataset with other categories during the testing. \end{itemize}